 2018's Education Upheaval Doesn't Translate to Superintendent Elections

-Despite all the teacher strikes and walkouts, voters stuck to partisan lines at the ballot box.
+Despite all the teacher strikes and walkouts, voters largely stuck to partisan lines at the ballot box.

 It has been a year of unrest over education policy and funding.
 Teachers launched several statewide strikes, some lasting weeks, and inspired walkouts and protests in many other states.

-In California's officially nonpartisan contest between two Democrats, charter school advocate Marshall Tuck leads candidate Tony Thurmond, who has the backing of the California Teachers Association.
-Tuck, who along with his allies outspent Thurmond by a 2-to-1 margin, was leading by 50.7 to 49.3 percent as of Thursday morning.
-The winner will succeed the term-limited Tom Torlakson.
+In California's officially nonpartisan contest between two Democrats, Tony Thurmond, who had the backing of the California Teachers Association, narrowly defeated charter school advocate Marshall Tuck, who along with his allies outspent Thurmond by a 2-to-1 margin.
+Tuck conceded to Thurmond, who will succeed the term-limited Tom Torlakson, who was also endorsed by teachers' unions.

 And in Georgia, Richard Woods, the incumbent Republican, defeated Democrat Otha Thornton, an Iraq War veteran who has served as president of the National PTA, by 53 percent to 47 percent.
 Thornton, who had the backing of the Georgia Federation of Teachers, would have been the first African-American in that post.